Dolphiq/craft-plugin-redirect/README.md

 Potential features:

 * Dashboard with statistics
-* Inactive redirects filter (show the redirects not visited for 60 days)
 * Create a 404 page and show/register the missed urls
 * CSV import/export of the redirects
 * Add a priority property for (partly) overlapping urls